mobile-cloud-computing/GEESE/README.md

 We rely on a deep learning implementation that uses [TensorFlow](https://www.tensorflow.org/lite/ "TensorFlow") with a pre-trained and quantized [mobilenet_v1_1.0_224](https://www.tensorflow.org/lite/guide/hosted_models/ "mobilenet_v1_1.0_224") model for recognizing objects in the images.

 [Master Android App](https://github.com/mobile-cloud-computing/GEESE/blob/main/ImageRecgMaster.zip/ "Master Android App") \
-[Worker Android App](https://github.com/mobile-cloud-computing/GEESE/blob/main/ImageRecgWorker.zip/ "Worker Android App") including the pre-trained model and the label file
+[Worker Android App](https://github.com/mobile-cloud-computing/GEESE/blob/main/ImageRecgWorker.zip/ "Worker Android App") including the pre-trained model and the label file\
+During the experiment, the master node also works as a Wi-Fi hotspot.
+Workers are connected to the master using Wi-Fi.
+The workers' application must be executed first, and then the master application.
+On the master application, there is a button that should be pressed to see the connected workers' IP addresses, and then the master can start sending images to the workers.